bdorry/nexmo-developer/_use_cases/en/digital-marketplace-client-sdk.md

 ### Displaying items for sale

-When the user is logged in, we retrieve a list of all the items for sale.
+When the user is logged in, the code retrieves a list of all the items for sale.

 *NexmoMarketplaceApp.js*